DerSarco/appwrite-example/readme.md

 ![image](./readmeimg/storage/storage2.png)

-A little bit below of this permission configuration, exist another config related with authorized file extensions, in this case we need to add the extensions related with images, in my example i addded the most common image extensions, you can add others if you want.
+A little bit below of this permission configuration, exist another config related with authorized file extensions, in this case we need to add the extensions related with images, in my example I addded the most common image extensions, you can add others if you want.

 ![image](./readmeimg/storage/storage3.png)

-Well, now we have our Bucket ready to go!, but like the other examples we need to make a few changes in our code.
+Well, now we have our Bucket ready to go! but like the other examples we need to make a few changes in our code.
 Go to AppWriteStorage.kt and change the `BUCKET_ID` variable with your Bucket ID.

 `app/src/main/java/com/dersarco/appwriteexample/appwrite/AppWriteStorage.kt`